quintel/documentation/docs/main/heat-and-electricity-cost.md

 ---
-title: "Advanced: Cost Methods"
+title: "Advanced: Cost methods"
 ---

 This page describes how costs are calculated for individual converters in the model.
-The calculations are designed to be standardized so that they can be used for several types of plants (electricity, heat, hydrogen etc.).
+The calculations are designed to be standardised so that they can be used for several types of plants (electricity, heat, hydrogen etc.).
 These calculations are done for each converter.

 This page gives an overview of all the components of the cost calculations.